 John Muir Health refers cancer patients to the Cancer Support Community, a Walnut Creek-based organization whose mission is to “bring support, education, and hope” to people and families facing cancer.

 Staffed by nurse educators and equipped with a wide selection of books, magazines, DVDs, and Internet access to helpful Web sites, our resource center is available free to you and your family to find the information you need to help you make educated decisions about your care and treatment.

-Offered through the resource center, classes such as “Navigating Chemotherapy and Nutrition” are offered to help you more effectively manage your health.
+Our resource center offers a wide variety of classes to help you more effectively manage your health.